milesburton/teslacam/README.md

 ## Overview
 As of late 2018 Tesla released V9 which among a number of improvements included dash cam functionality.
 This works by placing a suitably sized USB drive in one of the available USB ports at the front of the vehicle (Model S).

-One drawback of this system, not uncommon in dash cams, there's no easy way to push this video to the 'cloud' - nor any any capability to view in near real-time.
+One drawback of this system, not uncommon in dash cams, there's no easy way to push this video to the 'cloud' - nor any capability to view in near real-time.
 This project aims to make this possible.

 Using a couple of tricks I've learned through tinkering with various single board computers, it is possible emulate a USB drive on the fly.
 In essence we are going emulate a USB drive, and periodically store the data on the SDHC.
 Once we have the video we can do what ever we'd like - maybe live stream, upload to your favourite cloud provider or simply backup the files when you return home.